openlegend/core-rules/core/SRD.md

 devastate foes with much more skill than the average combatant. \newline

 **Effect:** When you take this feat, select one weapon or energy type.
-You gain Advantage 1 per tier of this feat for any damagingattack made with your choice.
+You gain Advantage 1 per tier of this feat for any damaging attack made with your choice.
 This bonus does not apply to bane attacks or boon invocations.

 Examples of energy types you can choose to specialize in include fire,